A Test of the Adaptive Market Hypothesis using a Time-Varying AR Model in Japan: Concluding Remarks

 \section{Concluding Remarks}

-This paper examines the adaptive market hypothesis of \citet{lo2004amh,lo2005rem} in the Japanese stock markets (TOPIX and TSE2).
-In particular, we measure the Ito and Noda's (2012) degree of market efficiency which is based on the time-varying long-run multipliers.
-As shown in \citet{ito2012emf}, their degree of market efficiency gives us a more precise measurement of market efficiency than conventional moving window methods.
-The empirical results shows that (1) the degree of market efficiency changes over time in the TOPIX and TSE2, (2) the degree of market efficiency of the TSE2 is lower than the TOPIX ones in most periods, and (3) the degree of market efficiency of the TOPIX evolves over time since the burst of the bubble economy, but the TSE2 ones does not.
-Therefore, we conclude that the empirical results supports the AMH of \citet{lo2004amh,lo2005rem} for data of the more qualified stock market in Japan.
+This study examines \citetapos{lo2004amh} AMH in Japanese stock markets (TOPIX and TSE2).
+In particular, we measure the degree of market efficiency by using a time-varying model approach of \citet{ito2014ism,ito2016eme}, which provides a more accurate measurement of market efficiency than conventional statistical inferences (i.e., statistical tests using the moving window method).
+The empirical results show that (1) market efficiency changes over time in the TOPIX and TSE2, (2) the market efficiency of the TSE2 is lower than that of the TOPIX in most periods, and (3) the market efficiency of the TOPIX has evolved since the bursting of the bubble economy in the early 1990s, but that of the TSE2 has not.
+Therefore, we conclude that the empirical results support \citetapos{lo2004amh} AMH for the more qualified stock market in Japan.